Thomas J. McInerney (executive)

-Thomas J. McInerney is the president and CEO of Altaba, and a board member of HSN Inc., Interval Leisure Group Inc., and Match Group.
+Thomas J. McInerney is the former and last president and CEO of Altaba, and a board member of HSN Inc., Interval Leisure Group Inc., and Match Group.
 He was the Executive Vice President and Chief Financial Officer of IAC/InterActiveCorp.
 He served on the special committee set up at Yahoo! to investigate the CEO's misstated college degree.

 He graduated from Yale College and Harvard Business School.